BARG-Curtin-University/website/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: Advancing Language Models
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'Investigate the underlying mechanisms and architectures of language models to uncover novel techniques and algorithms for improved performance and efficiency'
         align: left
         background:
           image: